DazedSoup/Python-File-Integrity-Manager/README.md

-**Dependencies Needed**
+**Dependencies Needed:**
   pip install win10toast (This is used for creating the notifications)

+📂

+**Project Structure:**

+fim_gui.py - The main entry point.
+Handles the UI, threading, and alerting logic.

+file_scanner.py - The engine.
+Handles file iteration and SHA-256 calculation.

+baseline.txt - Stores the cryptographic fingerprint of the target directory.

+fim_log.txt - Time-stamped audit log of all detected events.

+🔮

+  **Future Roadmap:**

+  Migrate from text-based logs to SQLite for better query performance.

+  Add Discord Webhook integration for remote monitoring.

+  Allow users to set the scan interval instead of a predetermined interval.

+  🖥️

-**IMPORTANT DISCLAIMER**
+**IMPORTANT DISCLAIMER:**
   This project was originally written for Command Line Interface (CLI) usage, and in doing so the CLI code was tested with a hard-coded directory and logfile + Baseline file storage.
 For the GUI version, the save directory for the baseline and log is also a hard-coded location.
 If you do take this project, please change this.
 I will continue to update this project and make the file selection more seamless.